Plenty of Room for Growth as Charleston’s Speculative Building Boom Rapidly Expands

 by | Apr 27, 2018 | Contracting, Design Build

-The Charleston area speculative building boom has no end in sight, with more room to grow according to local experts.
-“Charleston is a new market to many developers, and the returns are strong,” said Bob Barrineau, of commercial real estate firm CBRE Charleston office to the Post & Courier.
+According to local experts, the Charleston area speculative building boom has no end in sight, with more room to grow.
+“Charleston is a new market to many developers, and the returns are strong,” said Bob Barrineau of commercial real estate firm CBRE Charleston office to the Post & Courier.
 “It’s a rapidly growing port market with a diversifying base.
 Hard not to love the industrial opportunity in the market.”

-New Jersey-based Silverman Group is closing on a land deal in the near future with plans to build a 562,544 square foot warehouse.
+New Jersey-based Silverman Group is closing on a land deal shortly with plans to build a 562,544-square-foot warehouse.
 The speculative warehouse, which means it is being built without known tenants, will be built along Interstate 26 near Jedburg.
-This is the second big announcement in the last month of speculative building development in the Charleston area.
-The Spartanburg-based group Johnson Development Associates plans to build an 829,000 square foot warehouse across Interstate 26 from the Silverman Group project on 91 acres of land.
+This is the second big announcement in the last month of speculative building development in Charleston.
+The Spartanburg-based group Johnson Development Associates plans to build an 829,000-square-foot warehouse across Interstate 26 from the Silverman Group project on 91 acres of land.

-These two announcements of a combined 1.4 million square feet of speculative buildings, is in addition to 2 million square feet of speculative space already under construction in the Charleston metropolitan area.
-Mark Vitner, an economist with Wells Fargo in Charlotte, said “Charleston is seeing an incredible amount of industrial development right now and is poised to grow rapidly as major projects like Volvo and Mercedes come fully online.”
-He thinks that Charleston has plenty of room for growth adding, “it is a great time to be building spec” in the Charleston region.
-Both the Volvo and Mercedes-Benz Vans new manufacturing campuses are currently under construction.
+These two announcements of a combined 1.4 million square feet of speculative buildings are in addition to 2 million square feet of speculative space already under construction in the Charleston metropolitan area.
+Mark Vitner, an economist with Wells Fargo in Charlotte, said, “Charleston is seeing an incredible amount of industrial development right now and is poised to proliferate as major projects like Volvo and Mercedes come fully online.”
+He thinks Charleston has plenty of room for growth, adding, “It is a great time to be building spec” in the Charleston region.
+The Volvo and Mercedes-Benz Van’s new manufacturing campuses are currently under construction.

-The big boom in speculative building development is also being spurred on by the revitalized Port of Charleston, which has set new records for containers and cargo moving through the port.
+The revitalized Port of Charleston spurred a big boom in speculative building development, which has set new records for containers and cargo moving through the port.

 SOURCE: Post & Courier, “Charleston area’s ‘spec’ building boom accelerates, with no end in sight,” by David Wren, March 30, 2018